 “O God, we have heard with our ears, our fathers have told us, what deeds you performed in their days…but you have rejected us and disgraced us and have not gone out with our armies (9)…all day long my disgrace is before me, and shame has covered my face (15)….yet for your sake we are killed all the day long; we are regarded as sheep to be slaughtered.
 Awake!
 Why are you sleeping O Lord?
 Rouse Yourself!
 Do not reject us forever!
 Why do you hide your face?
 Why do you forget our affliction and oppression?
 For our soul is bowed down to the dust; our belly clings to the ground.
 Rise up; come to our help!
 Redeem us for the sake of your steadfast love” --Psalms 44: 1, 9,15, 22-26, ESV

 This type of psalm has been called one of the “psalms of lament” by Biblical scholars.
-In these types of psalms are payers that layout a troubling situation before the Lord and a request for His help is made.
-We also see the intense emotions, struggles, and pain experienced by the Israelites in this section.
-However, the psalms of lament follow a pattern that begins with suffering and end with a renewed trust in God.
-Usually, they start off with a negative, complaining note, but they end on a positive, faith-filledends note regarding God’s good character in fulfilling his Word.
-I love that the Psalms of lament are including in our Bible!
-Its inclusion invites us to come to God and be honest with him and then seek him again for who He is.
+In these types of psalms we see payers that lay out a troubling situation before the Lord and a request for His help.
+We also see intense emotions, struggles, and pain experienced by the Israelites in this Psalm above.
+However, the psalms of lament follow a pattern that begins with suffering and ends with a renewed trust in God.
+Usually, they start off with a negative, complaining note, but they end on a positive, faith-filled reflection God’s faithful and good character to fulfill his Word.

-I think we can use the Psalms of lament as a model for how we, as believers, should encourage other believers to explore our questions, doubts, and honest pursuit of God.
+Likewise, can must use the Psalms of lament as a model for how we, as believers, should encourage other believers to explore their questions, doubts, and honest pursuit of God.